ash-project/ash/documentation/how_to/upgrade.md

 ##### Keep old behavior

 To avoid making a significant refactor, and to keep your current behavior, you can go to your api and set the configuration below.
 Otherwise skip to the refactor steps below.
+We advise that you take this route to start, but we *highly suggest* that you change your apis to `authorize :by_default` in the future. `authorize :when_requested` will not be deprecated, so there is no time constraint.

 ```elixir
 authorization do
   authorize :when_requested
 end
 ```

-It is *suggested* that you later follow these steps regardless.

 ##### Refactor